hs105/openai-universe-setup-run/README.md

 If you don't do this, you will later see permission errors with OpenAI Universe.

-## create a conda environment and install OpenAI-gym and OpenAI-Universe:
+## Create a conda environment and install OpenAI-gym and OpenAI-Universe:
 ```
 conda create --name openai-universe python=3
 source activate openai-universe